Solar panels are very low maintenance as they have no moving parts.

 Water from the domestic water-supply goes into the boiler.
 Do not use the solar water heater for any other type of liquid.

 Unfortunately if your solar system doesn’t face the sun, it cannot produce hot water.
-Your solar system must face the position of the sun at 12:00 midday; basically, in Malta, it has to face south.
+Your solar system must face the position of the sun at 12:00 midday, In Malta this means that it has to face south.

 Your technician will know in which direction and at what angle to point the panel/s.